 Check for unsafe field surfaces/wet slippery fields

 Most sports-related ankle sprains are caused by jumping and running on uneven surfaces.
 Check playing fields for dips, holes, stray objects, and too much water.
-Non-professional fields in public parks can be the worst offenders since you have no control over what takes place there.
 Alert coaching officials to any irregularities.

 Get a pre-season physical exam

 Kids and adults alike should go to their podiatrist or primary care physician for a pre-season physical.
-Have any previous injuries checked out and given the OK by your provider before engaging in sports.
+Ask your provider to check out any old injuries before engaging in sports.

 Listen to your body